ysmood/yaku/readme.md

 | [q][] v1.3           | 208/872   | 2710ms         | 2327ms    | +++     | 24K       |

 - **Helpers**: extra methods that help with your promise programming, such as async flow control helpers, debug helpers.
+For more details: [docs/debugHelperComparison.md][].
 - **1ms async task**: `npm run no -- benchmark`, the smaller the better.
 - **sync task**: `npm run no -- benchmark --sync`, the smaller the better.